Social Media for Small Nonprofits: 10 Essential Tips for Success

 Don’t forget about the power of local tools (like your free Google Business Profile) to connect with people in your area and get them excited about supporting your organization.

-Claim your free profile today and start updating it with photos, answers to frequently asked questions, and other content that encourages interest in your nonprofit.
+Claim your profile free today and start updating it with photos, answers to frequently asked questions, and other content that encourages interest in your nonprofit.

 8. Post on Your Followers’ Preferred Platforms